Lcm Of 9 And 36

 Understanding the Relationship between LCM and GCD: A Deeper Dive

 The relationship between LCM and GCD is a cornerstone of number theory.
 It elegantly demonstrates how seemingly disparate concepts are fundamentally connected.
-The formula LCM(a, b) * GCD(a, b) = a * b holds true for any two positive integers 'a' and 'b'.
+So the formula LCM(a, b) * GCD(a, b) = a * b holds true for any two positive integers 'a' and 'b'.
 This relationship allows for efficient computation, particularly when dealing with larger numbers where prime factorization might become cumbersome.
 The Euclidean algorithm, used to find the GCD, is remarkably efficient and forms the basis for many advanced mathematical algorithms.

 Applications of LCM